CenturyLink/Chi/README.md

 And connect to `http://localhost:8000` to start developing in chi and see your changes in the browser.

-However, if you don't have docker installed and don't plan to intall in then follow the normal process for all npm projects.
+However, if you don't have docker installed and don't plan to install, follow the normal process for all npm projects.

 ``` sh
 vader:example luke$ npm install